lihuiyang1996/fastapi-todo/README.md

 # 📝 FastAPI Todo

 A full-featured **Todo API application** built with **FastAPI**, **Tortoise ORM**, and **JWT authentication**.
+Now enhanced with **RBAC (Role-Based Access Control)** for fine-grained API access control.
-It supports user authentication, multi-user task management, pagination, Docker deployment, and more.
+It supports user authentication, role-based permission control, multi-user task management, pagination, Docker deployment, and more.
 Perfect for learning, prototyping, or scaling into a production-ready backend.

 ---